John T. Honeycutt

 Our history can be traced to the summer of 1918, just prior to the start of the Spanish Flu Pandemic, when John T. Honeycutt, who had been working for the Buckley-King Funeral Parlor in Tacoma, moved his family to Ellensburg.
-Honeycutt had accepted a position working for Murray T. Bridgeham at Bridgeham's Funeral Parlor which was located on the first floor of the Masonic Temple on Sixth Avenue, now occupied by the Natural Foods store.
+Honeycutt had accepted a position working for Murray T. Bridgeham at Bridgeham's Funeral Parlor which was located on the first floor of the Masonic Temple on Sixth Avenue, which was occupied by the Natural Foods store for many years.

-When Mr. Bridgeham met his untimely demise, having been shot in the chest by an unknown assailant, in 1919, Honeycutt continued to manage the business for Bridgeham's widow before purchasing the business in early 1920.
-In the fall of 1920, Honeycutt also purchased the Stelty Funeral Parlor and consolidated both under the name Honeycutt Mortuary.
+When Mr. Bridgeham met his untimely demise in 1919, having been shot in the chest by an unknown assailant, Honeycutt continued to manage the business for Bridgeham's widow before purchasing the business in early 1920.
+In the fall of 1920, Honeycutt also purchased the Steltz Funeral Parlor and consolidated both under the name Honeycutt Mortuary.
 The business continued to operate out of the location on Sixth Avenue until 1929 when the facility we still occupy today was constructed on the corner of Third and Ruby in the heart of downtown Ellensburg.

 Circa 1945, Courtesy of Evenson Family Archives